TritonDataCenter/triton/README.md

 - Communication between internal APIs should occur in its own control plane (network) that is separate from the customer networks.
 Avoid communicating over the open Internet if possible.
-- A provisioned VM should rely as little as possible on SDC services outside of the operating system for its normal operation.
+- A provisioned VM should rely as little as possible on Triton services outside of the operating system for its normal operation.
 - Installation and operation should require as little human intervention as possible.

-The goals behind the design of SDC services include:
+The goals behind the design of Triton services include:

 - All parts of the stack should be observable.
 - The state of the running service should be simple to obtain.